 We take positive steps to encourage people from all backgrounds to apply to Beam.
 Where possible, we want to remove the barriers which may prevent someone from undertaking training and work in their chosen career.
 To achieve this we:

-- Carefully consider what further equipment or provisions are necessary for each member to successfully complete training.
+- Carefully consider what further equipment or provisions are necessary for each person to successfully complete training.
 This could be funding childcare for a single mum, or arranging a translator for an important exam.

 - Ensure meeting places are accessible - for instance, by making accommodations for those with physical impairments or for those accompanied by young children.